A

 Periods

-Rotherham Integrated Care Partnership have produced a leaflet about periods with advice to support autistic children approaching puberty.
+Rotherham Integrated Care Partnership have produced a leaflet about menstruation and periods with advice to support autistic children approaching puberty.

 Periods and girls with sensory processing difficulties